 If You Find Connecting Difficult

-There are many reasons discomfort could be occurring: Your primary self may not ‘do’ warm and nurturing connection and is more businesslike and impersonal in your relationships with others, and so heart-to-heart connection feels alien or even scary.
+There are many reasons discomfort could be occurring.
+It could be that your primary self may not ‘do’ warm and nurturing connection and is more businesslike and impersonal in your relationships with others, making heart-to-heart connection feel alien or even anxiety-inducing.

-Maybe you have had negative experiences in the past while being energetically in touch with someone else, or as a child you yourself were not ‘met’ energetically by your own caregivers.
+Maybe you’ve had negative experiences in the past while being energetically in touch with someone else, or as a child you yourself were not ‘met’ energetically by your own caregivers.

 Sometimes when open and personal energy feels threatening the fear is that you might become overwhelmed and will become enmeshed with your child, thereby ‘losing yourself’.